-London Health Sciences Centre’s (LHSC) Ecological Stewardship Program has its origins in the hospital’s energy conservation initiatives, which ramped up in 2000 with the development of an award-winning energy awareness program.
-Today, the Ecological Stewardship Program uses a holistic approach to understanding and reducing the hospital’s impact on the environment.
+LHSC's Ecological Stewardship Program originates in the hospital’s energy conservation initiatives, which ramped up in 2000 with the development of an award-winning energy awareness program.
+Today, the Ecological Stewardship Program uses a holistic approach to understanding and reducing the hospital’s environmental impact.

-Armed with this analysis, we are using innovation, vendor partnerships, education and awareness initiatives, staff involvement, holistic approaches, and new technologies to reduce our impact on the environment.
+We monitor energy use, waste and recycling generation, water consumption, and impacts on the local environment.
+Armed with this data, we use innovation, vendor partnerships, education and awareness initiatives, staff involvement, holistic approaches, and new technologies to reduce our environmental impact.
 Read more below:

 Minimize the economic impact of energy consumption on the hospital while addressing climate change and air quality issues

-Using the 3Rs—reduce, reuse and recycle, reduce the annual volume of waste generated at LHSC.
+LHSC has a goal to use the 3Rs — reduce, reuse, and recycle, and to decrease the annual volume of waste generated at LHSC.

-- We’ve joined forces with an external company to recycle fluorescent lamps, diverting phosphor powder, aluminum and mercury from landfill
+- We’ve worked with an external company to recycle fluorescent lamps, diverting phosphor powder, aluminum and mercury from landfill

-- We recycle our computers, monitors and printers through an external firm
+- We recycle all of our electronic waste and batteries through an external vendor

-- We’ve eliminated mercury thermometers and 99 percent of mercury-containing blood pressure manometers from the hospital
+- We’ve eliminated mercury thermometers and 99% of mercury-containing blood pressure manometers

 - We’ve added statements regarding excess packaging to our requests for proposal for the supply of goods and services

-Developing a strategy to foster the procurement of goods and services that are less harmful to human health and the environment, i.e., less toxic, minimally polluting and energy efficient
+Develop a strategy to foster the procurement of goods and services that are less harmful to human health and the environment, i.e., less toxic, minimally polluting, and energy efficient.